 - 1 tsp orange zest grated

 - 1/4 cup coconut oil warmed just enough to become liquid

 - 1 medium orange

 - 1/2 cup sugar

-Preheat the oven to 350.
-Combine flour, baking powder, and salt in a small bowl.
-In a medium bowl, whisk together the yogurt, eggs, oil, vanilla, ginger, orange and lemon zests, brown sugar, and 1 cup of sugar.
+- Preheat the oven to 350 F. Combine flour, baking powder, and salt in a small bowl.
+In a medium bowl using a hand mixer on low, blend together the yogurt, sugars and egg.
+Slowly blend in the oil, vanilla, ginger, orange and lemon zests.

-Remove the oranges and place on a wire rack to cool.When the cake is cooling, place it on a wire rack over a plate.
+- Remove the oranges and place them on a wire rack to cool and dry.